hygraph/gatsby-starter-hygraph-blog/README.md

 > In order to use this starter, you'll need to have created a new GraphCMS project using our `Blog Template`.
 You can learn more [here](#).

-Navigate into your new site’s directory and create
+Navigate into your new site’s directory and copy the `.env.sample` file.

 ```shell
 cd graphcms-blog